L4w1i3t/Alter-Ego-AI/README.md

 - **Privacy**:
   - Be cautious when sharing personal information.
-  - The developers are not liable for any data breaches or unauthorized access resulting from misuse.
+  - I am not liable for any data breaches or unauthorized access resulting from misuse.

 ---